tr0njavolta/katacoda-dev/terraform-sentinel/step4.md

 Open `terraform-sentinel/test/restrict-s3-buckets/pass.hcl`{{open}} and add a path to the passing mock data that has already been provided for you.

-Edit the passing mock data path in your test file relative to your `pass.hcl` file, in this case, two directories above the current folder in `mock-data`.
+Update the passing mock data path by clicking "Copy to Editor."

 <pre class="file" data-filename="terraform-sentinel/test/restrict-s3-buckets/pass.hcl" data-target="insert" data-marker="<relative_path_to_passing_mock>">../../mock-data/mock-tfplan-pass-v2.sentinel</pre>